projectcalico/calico/calico/hack/development-environment/README.md

 Options:

-	- BUILD_CALICO: if "false", wont compile all the source before deploying.
+	- BUILD_CALICO: if "false", won't compile all the source before deploying.
 	- ROOT_CALICO_REPOS_DIR: the place where all your source is stored.

 Example: